adimajo/scoringTools/README.md

 * A Shiny app explaining all aspects of this work is also accessible by running `runDemo()`.

-* predict and plot methods for reject_infered class
+* plot methods for reject_infered class